Friday, July 11, 2025

 Share on FacebookShare on Twitter

-A dramatic political standoff unfolded in Accra, as members of the Minority Caucus in Parliament staged a walkout in protest of what they described as excessive and punitive bail conditions imposed on New Patriotic Party (NPP) Ashanti Regional Chairman, Bernard Antwi-Boasiako, widely known as Chairman Wontumi.
+A dramatic political standoff unfolded in Accra, as members of the Members of Parliament (MPs) on the Minority Caucus staged a walkout in protest of what they described as excessive and punitive bail conditions imposed on New Patriotic Party (NPP) Ashanti Regional Chairman, Bernard Antwi-Boasiako, widely known as Chairman Wontumi.

 The Minority’s boycott of Parliamentary proceedings culminated in a massive street demonstration, as the MPs marched from the chambers of Parliament to the headquarters of the Economic and Organised Crime Office (EOCO), where Wontumi has been detained for nearly 48 hours.